Creating and attaching script validators

 Creating the validator's error message

-You should edit the translation column and enter the message content that should appear when the validator returns a specific error key.
+You should edit the translation column and enter there the message content that should appear when the validator returns a specific error key.

 Last updated